enso-org/enso/doc/design/type-system/modules.md

 - Do we want to call the monadic parts of our signatures 'monads' or 'effects'?
   `foo : a -> a in [IO, State]`.
 How in these cases do we express the effects as arguments, or are they _purely_ effects?
+- Quantification of variables (pi, forall) -> explicit, or implicit
+- Desugaring rules

+Axioms of Luna:

+- Types in Luna are functions on sets.
+- All non-binding position tyvars (the `t` in `t a`) must be functions.
+- All non-binding tyvars must be in scope (where the scope includes the body), modulo type inference.
+- All interface definitions must resolve to a 1:1 mapping between resolution type (e.g. `Text`) and result type (e.g. `Functor Char Char`), modulo type annotations.
+- Scope lookup proceeds from function scope outwards.

+- Users should not have to care about what they're naming to name it.